 How Failover Works

-Requests before marked as failed (default value = 12) specifies how many times we cannot get a reply from a Compute resource after which the Compute resource is marked as offline.
+Requests before marked as failed (default value = 12) specifies how many times we cannot get a reply from a compute resource after which the compute resource is marked as offline.
 If Compute resource is marked as offline and the failover is enabled, the failover process starts.
-This parameter is configurable at Control Panel > Settings > Configuration, see the following Failover Settings section for details.
+This parameter is configurable at Control Panel > Admin > Settings > Configuration, see the following Failover Settings section for details.

 Also the Ping hosted virtual servers before initiating failover slider should be enabled to contact VSs before initiating failover.